 A really cheerful native plant that will bring easy color to any garden.
 Easy

 This little plant is very drought tolerant and grows well on poor soil, in fact it will do better there than on a richer soil where it will often produce a lot more foliage but fewer flowers.
 It does not like damp or wet soil, and it does need full sun.
 It's great for areas where you don't really know what else to do and don't want to have lawn.
 It's also very good as a bedding plant or low boarder but best and most impressive in mass plantings rather and individual plants.
 It will bloom profusely in mid spring but can flower throughout the whole summer if sufficient water is present.

 Native to California it grows in dry regions for Baja to Oregon.
 This plant is grown as an annual in most parts of the country but in favorable conditions is can behave like a short lived perennial and overwinter for a second year.
-It's hardy from zones 5-10.
+It's hardy from zones 7-10.
 In most areas it should be grow as an annual but these little plants will readily reseed themselves and can return year after year.
 It will tolerate light frost.
 It's also popular with honey bees.
 Not suitable for cut flower as petals fall off as soon as the flower is picked.